dl9lj/pa/README.md

 ![J13](pics/PA2.jpg)

 #### Amplifier Board with 10 dB Attenuator
-- input cicuit just attenuater and a 1nF capacitor (seems that nxp has not finished the reference circuit for 13.56MHz)
+- input circuit just attenuator and a 1nF capacitor (seems that nxp has not finished the reference circuit for 13.56MHz)
 - attenuator with 3 resistors (100-75-100 Ohm)

 ![J13](pics/PA3.jpg)